 Furthermore, it’s unfair and highly unrealistic to expect people within the criminal justice system to look into a crystal ball and predict that Pham would suddenly snap as he did.”

 That really is the statement that can encompass all three of these men; Loughner, Hyde, and Pham all snapped in one day.
 However, there were precursors and warnings either overlooked, ignored, and excuses were made.

 Educators and parents not following up on recommendations for treatment – “Couldn’t talk to him.”

 Healthcare officials ignoring call after call from a patient until they are told –“he has a list of people he wants to kill.”

 The criminal justice system failing a society – “at least 50 times.”

 It is not just those who are shot and live who should be considered survivors.
 It is the families of the victims and perpetrators who also survive.
 It is the community where the shooting happens.
 It is the medical professionals who may have tried to help, the police officers who ultimately made a choice to stop a madman and it is those who did nothing or made excuses that also must survive.

 Where their conscience dwells I can not say.
 What I can say is it is derangement that changes everything in a moment.
 It is what we do in the future to address the individual before ‘the snap’ occurs, and how we also must take responsibility if we see those around us spiraling and “decompensating.”
 If we don’t, how can we survive ourselves?

-In the final installment of this series the topic will be the bottom line of the gun violence conversation and the hypocrisy that abounds within it.
+In the final installment of this series, the topic will be the bottom line of the gun violence conversation and the hypocrisy that abounds within it.
 I will be discussing what law enforcement thinks about gun control, how Sgt.
-Oleksak chose to turn her tragedy into being a advocate to the mentally ill.
+Oleksak chose to turn her tragedy into being an advocate for the mentally ill.
 Please tune in and know that we can survive.
 Just Breath -Liberty Speaks